phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 ## Parse String

 So the "Parse String" block works by taking a string value and allowing you access parts of it like an array.
-The first block it takes in the a string that you want to parse.
+The first block it takes in the string that you want to parse.
 The second block it takes is the block that is used to divide up the string.
-The block is the index block which means that once the string is divided which part to do you want to access.
-Like array it starts counting at "0".
-So if you wanted to access the "150" part of the string you would have used 2 for the index number.
+The number block that is connected to the index whole decides which part of the string to you want.
+Like arrays, it starts counting at "0".
+So if you wanted to access the "150" part of the string, you would have used 2 for the index number.

 ## Super Challenge